 This JCA duly reflects the respective roles and responsibilities of the Parties as joint controllers towards the data subjects in accordance with Article 26 of the GDPR and ensures that data subjects can exercise their rights in relation to the Parties’ processing of Personal Data.

 For the sake of clarity, the joint controllership does not extend to any processing undertaken by either Party outside the scope of the Collaboration Agreement.
 It also excludes the Personal Data pertaining to each joint controllers’ respective employees exchanged between the Parties for the administrative management of this contractual relationship and for which each Party remains an independent controller.
-For the avoidance of doubt, this JCA does not apply to the processing activities specific to the Personal Data collection, which are performed by Collaborator as an independent controller.
 This JCA only applies to the processing activities specific to the Personal Data analysis which are performed jointly by the Parties as part of the Research and for which KI acts as the “Data Exporter” giving access to the Personal Data through KI’s server to the Collaborator who acts as “Data Importer”.

 The Parties agree that in relation to the processing of personal data, this JCA shall take priority over any other agreement between the Parties.